 Learn About Shortness of Breath

-Breathlessness, or shortness of breath, describes discomfort or difficulty with breathing.
-The medical term for shortness of breath is dyspnea.
+Breathlessness, or shortness of breath, is discomfort or difficulty with breathing.
+The medical term for shortness of breath is “dyspnea.”

-- Shortness of breath is a common symptom that may be related to serious diseases or may be a result of being physically out of shape.
+- Shortness of breath is a common symptom.
+It may be related to serious diseases.
+It could be a result of being physically out of shape.

-- Medical evaluation should assess if shortness of breath is treatable with lifestyle changes such as quitting smoking or losing weight.
+- Medical evaluation should assess if shortness of breath is treatable with lifestyle changes.
+These include quitting smoking and/or losing weight.

 What Is Shortness of Breath?

-Shortness of breath is the uncomfortable sensation of not getting enough air to breathe.
-This may occur when walking, climbing up stairs, running, or even when sitting still.
+It is the inability to get enough air to breathe.
 It can come on suddenly or slowly over weeks to months.
+It may occur when:

-People describe the feeling they get when breathless in different ways.
-They may use the words “short of breath,” “tightness in my chest,” or “cannot get enough air.”
-Breathlessness can be uncomfortable and sometimes scary, but being breathless does not damage your lungs.
-It can, however, be a sign of another medical condition.
+It can be uncomfortable and sometimes scary.
+Being breathless does not damage your lungs.
+It can, however, be a sign of another problem.